BejaLab/opsintools/README.md

 ## opsinalign3d

-A user-friendly wrapper for running t-coffee on a set of PDB files and parsing the results.
-The output is an object of the custom class Tcoffee.
+A user-friendly wrapper for running `t-coffee` on a set of PDB files and parsing the results.
+The output is an object of the custom class `Tcoffee`.
 The output directory will contain:

 * `t_coffee.aln` - structural alignment
 * `t_coffee.log` - structural alignment log
-* `opsinmap.json` - json file with the position mapping